angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.expectNone(`https://rails-rest.herokuapp.com/posts`); // If url with params, use `.match` backend.verify();
 ```

 # Requests and responses

+Making sure you app issues the proper requests is important, but mostly all your tests will make sure you app knows how to deal with actual server responses.
+As we are doing unit test we are testing the various layers of your application, but we are not testing your server.
+An easy way to get server responses is to use Postman, Curl, or the Chrome console to just copy the JSON a specific server request returns, then use that response in your test.

+You can easily turn JSON into a Typescript file, or use the JSON directly in your spec if the payload is not too large.
+You can also use a fixture loader to use JSON into your specs but I haven't tried that out in an Angular 2+ project yet.
+You may have integration tests to test that your application works against a real server, but this is outside the scope of this artical.

+[CONTINUE HERE]
+* When providing a response you want to make sure you are actually testing relevant code of your service or component.
+* For example a service call that doesn't transform your response in any way
+* One aspect to think about is what are you testing.
+You want to make sure that you test

 Onto returning responses.
 TODO: explain the following